rclone/rclone/MANUAL.md

       --files-from-raw stringArray           Read list of source-file names from file without any processing of lines (use - to read from stdin)
   -f, --filter stringArray                   Add a file-filtering rule
-      --filter-from stringArray              Read filtering patterns from a file (use - to read from stdin) --header stringArray                   Set HTTP header for all transactions --header-download stringArray          Set HTTP header for download transactions --header-upload stringArray            Set HTTP header for upload transactions
+      --filter-from stringArray              Read filtering patterns from a file (use - to read from stdin) --fs-cache-expire-duration duration    cache remotes for this long (0 to disable caching) (default 5m0s) --fs-cache-expire-interval duration    interval to check for expired remotes (default 1m0s) --header stringArray                   Set HTTP header for all transactions --header-download stringArray          Set HTTP header for download transactions --header-upload stringArray            Set HTTP header for upload transactions